cwkingjr/tims-cli-tools/README.md

 ## Using a Windows BAT File

 If you would like to use a Windows Batch file to allow file drag and drop from the Windows Explorer to a batch file, have a look over at `https://github.com/cwkingjr/windows-drag-to-app-with-args` to see how to set up a batch file.

-Assuming `uv` installed this app on your system in the same general location as it did on mine, you can just copy the `tims_invoice.bat` file in this repository onto your desktop and it should work.
-If using the one provided here doesn't work, you should be able to figure out the issue using that link provided just above.